-Another employment tax that higher-income taxpayers must be aware of is the additional 0.9% Medicare tax.
+Another payroll tax that higherincome taxpayers must be aware of is the additional 0.9% Medicare tax.
 It applies to FICA wages and net self-employment income exceeding \$200,000 per year (\$250,000 if married filing jointly and \$125,000 if married filing separately).